squid-cache/squid-cache.github.io/SquidFaq/ReverseProxy.rst

 == Sending different requests to different backend web servers == To control which web servers (cache_peer) gets which requests the cache_peer_access or cache_peer_domain directives is used.
 These directives limit which requests may be sent to a given peer.

+Example mapping different host names to different peers:

 {{{
+www.example.com		-> server 1
+example.com		-> server 1
+download.example.com 	-> server 2
+.example.net		-> server 2
+}}}
+squid.conf:

+{{{
 cache_peer ip.of.server1 parent 80 0 no-query originserver name=server_1
 acl sites_server_1 dstdomain www.example.com example.com
 cache_peer_access server_1 allow sites_server_1
 cache_peer ip.of.server2 parent 80 0 no-query originserver name=server_2
-acl sites_server_2 dstdomain www.example.net .example.net
+acl sites_server_2 dstdomain www.example.net download.example.com .example.net
 cache_peer_access server_2 allow sites_server_2
 }}}
+Or the same using cache_peer_domain

+{{{
+cache_peer ip.of.server1 parent 80 0 no-query originserver name=server_1
+cache_peer_domain server_1 www.example.com example.com
+cache_peer ip.of.server2 parent 80 0 no-query originserver name=server_2
+cache_peer_domain server_2 download.example.com .example.net
+}}}
 It's also possible to route requests based on other criterias than the host name by using other acl types, such as urlpath_regex.

+Example mapping requests based on the URL-path:{{{
+/foo            ->      server2
+the rest        ->      server1
+}}}
+squid.conf:

+{{{
+cache_peer ip.of.server1 parent 80 0 no-query originserver name=server1
+cache_peer ip.of.server2 parent 80 0 no-query originserver name=server2
+acl foo urlpath_regex ^/foo
+cache_peer_access server2 allow foo
+cache_peer_access server1 deny foo
+}}}
-But be warned that the cache is on the requested URL so don't use user dependent acls if the content is cached.
+Note: Remember that the cache is on the requested URL and not which peer the request is forwarded to so don't use user dependent acls if the content is cached.

 == Running the web server on the same server ==
 While not generally recommended it is possible to run both the accelerator and the backend web server on the same host.
 To do this you need to make them listen on different IP addresses.
 Usually the loopback address (127.0.0.1) is used for the web server.